h-enk/henkverlinde.com/content/blog/master-npm-with-hugo-managing-dependencies/index.md

 ## Wrap up

-You've now seen that Hugo itself can be viewed as a dependency of your project, and that a starter theme provides you with full control over your dependencies and gives you the possibility to customize build scripts.
+You're now aware that Hugo itself can be seen as a dependency of your project, and that a starter theme provides you with full control over your dependencies and gives you the possibility to customize build scripts.

 We also extended our basic example with a local Hugo install, a Hugo project structure, and a starter theme structure.
 You can find the example in the [npm-hugo](https://github.com/h-enk/npm-hugo/tree/extended-example) repo I've set up.